Clifx9908/SCAWaveNet/README.md

 <div align=center>
     <img src="./pics/SCAWaveNet_architecture.jpg" alt="SCAWaveNet_architecture"/>
 </div>
+## 📰 **Latest News:**

+- [17/11/2025]:🎉🎉🎉 Our paper has been accepted by *IEEE Transactions on Geoscience and Remote Sensing (TGRS)*!

 ## Abstract

 Recent advancements in spaceborne GNSS missions have produced extensive global datasets, providing a robust basis for deep learning-based significant wave height (SWH) retrieval.
 While existing deep learning models predominantly utilize CYGNSS data with four-channel information, they often adopt single-channel inputs or simple channel concatenation without leveraging the benefits of cross-channel information interaction during training.
 To address this limitation, a novel spatial–channel attention-based network, namely SCAWaveNet, is proposed for SWH retrieval.
 Specifically, features from each channel of the DDMs are modeled as independent attention heads, enabling the fusion of spatial and channel-wise information.
 For auxiliary parameters, a lightweight attention mechanism is designed to assign weights along the spatial and channel dimensions.
 The final feature integrates both spatial and channel-level characteristics.
 Model performance is evaluated using four-channel CYGNSS data.
-When ERA5 is used as a reference, SCAWaveNet achieves an average RMSE of 0.438 m.
-When using buoy data from NDBC, the average RMSE reaches 0.432 m.
-Compared to state-of-the-art models, SCAWaveNet reduces the average RMSE by at least 3.52% on the ERA5 dataset and by 5.68% on the NDBC buoy observations.
+Quantitative and qualitative experiments were conducted on CYGNSS-ERA5 test set, SCAWaveNet achieves an average RMSE of 0.438 m.
+Compared to state-of-the-art models, SCAWaveNet reduces RMSE by at least 3.52\%.
+Furthermore, evaluations on WW3, Jason-3, and NDBC buoy data, as well as in wind speed, rainstorm, typhoon and noisy scenarios, further confirm the superiority of SCAWaveNet.

 ## Getting Started